reform-digital/webflow-devkit/README.md

 ### Step 4: Setup NPM

 - (Optional) Create NPM Organization: Skip if not needed.
-- Create NPM Access Token: Generate a classic token, automation type, named descriptively.
+- Create NPM Granular Access Token: Generate a granular access token with read/write permissions, named descriptively.
+- Configure Token Permissions: Select "Read and write" access and appropriate scope.
+- Set Token Expiration: Choose 30-90 days (recommended: 30 days for regular rotation).
-- Copy NPM Token: Ensure you've copied it; it’s not retrievable later.
+- Copy NPM Token: Ensure you've copied it; it's not retrievable later.
-- Add Token to GitHub as Secret: In your project’s GitHub settings, under Secrets and variables, add a new secret named `NPM_TOKEN` and paste the token.
+- Add Token to GitHub as Secret: In your project's GitHub settings, under Secrets and variables, add a new secret named `NPM_TOKEN` and paste the token.

 <a name="step-5-setup-your-project2"></a>